ywallis/flatshare/README.md

 This backend runs on FastAPI and uv.
 To get started, you must have uv installed.

-When installed, simply run `uv run fastapi dev` and the backend server will be
+When installed, simply run `uv run fastapi dev` and the backend server will be running.

 ## Flat